Being a car owner is an expensive business; this guide from Admiral breaks down the costs for you and shows you how to keep them down

 The council run centres generally only carry out tests but don't do repairs so there is no incentive for them to find faults which aren't there.

 Unlike an MOT, a service is not required by law but does thoroughly inspect the vehicle for any faults; it is often required by the car manufacturer to keep the warranty valid.
-A full service could potentially cost up to £200 so yet another expense to need to keep in mind when buying a car.
+The full car service could potentially come up to £200 so yet another expense to need to keep in mind when buying a car; keeping in mind that your breakdown cover could also be a cost.

 Sadly buying a car is not a onetime payment deal, you've got to factor in a lot of costs when you become a qualified driver, none more so than fuel.
-Over the last few years the price of petrol and diesel have risen considerably, so if you are going to be relying on your car to get to work or college in the morning make sure you check beforehand that the car you have your eye on is efficient.
+Over the last few years the price of petrol and diesel have risen considerably, so if you are going to be relying on your car to get to work or college in the morning make sure you check beforehand that the car you have your eye on is efficient, since petrol price is constantly fluctuating.